We value our editorial independence, basing our comparison results, content and reviews on objective analysis without bias.

 What won’t Allstate cover?

-Allstate might cover your Lamborghini or Ferrari — but it’ll cost you more than $500 a month, on average.
+Allstate might cover your Lamborghini or Ferrari, but it’ll cost you more than $500 a month, on average.
 That’s upwards of $6,000 a year.
 Allstate tends to be more choosy based on their customers’ driving records than the kinds of cars they drive, so if you have a spotty driving record you may have trouble getting insured, even if you drive something relatively safe and reliable.

-Pros and cons of coverage with Allstate
+Pros and cons of Allstate car insurance

 Comprehensive tools to design a customized insurance plan: Laws vary from state to state about the kinds of auto insurance coverage that a person needs at a minimum.
 Allstate offers a wide range of tools to help potential customers to design a personalized plan that takes into account these minimums and other factors that could potentially change their insurance needs.